farhantheaven/migrateJsTs/README.md

 Steps To Run

-Git Clone
 Npm i

 And Navigate to Any directory run a executable migrate.js
 <Working Directory>$ ~/<Directory where you kept migrateJsTs>/Migrate/migrate.js